 Overcoming language and culture barriers

-New Caledonia is a home to five prominent ethnic groups – Kanaks, the French, the descendants of European and North African prisoners, as well as Asian settlers and Polynesian immigrants.
+New Caledonia is home to five prominent ethnic groups – Kanaks, the French, the descendants of European and North African prisoners, as well as Asian settlers and Polynesian immigrants.
 This means the islands themselves are a melting pot of different cultures and ethnicities.
 This is a good opportunity to introduce your children to a diverse landscape of humanity and to teach them what multiculturality truly means.

-Furthermore, a few tongue twisters are in order before you arrive to your destination.
+Furthermore, a few tongue twisters are in order before you arrive at your destination.
 As you teach your children French words, you might light a spark of interest that can lead them down some very interesting roads.
 Polyglots are very valued members of the community, and they certainly have more opportunities on their hands.